LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 is the part that rots, and it is rewritten at the end of every session.

 **FOUR LOCOMOTION CLASSES EXIST AND ALL FOUR WORK IN GAME.** Ground, flyer, aquatic and amphibious.
+A fifth -- pelagic, a flyer that also swims -- was built and then CUT; see "Water is a closed set" for why it cannot be made reliable, and note that it would also have outclassed every other chassis.
+Its files are deleted; the measurements it produced are kept because they outlived it.
 This was one session's work and it went further than
 planned: the OTTER ARCHETYPE -- swim while submerged, walk on land -- fell out of the amphibious chassis with no transition code at all.
 It plants and waters crops in an air pocket that can only be reached by swimming a flooded tube.